arschles/go-progprobs/README.md

 }
 ```

-If multiple callers race for this call, only one should succeed (the order doesn't matter)
+On success, return `200 Ok`.
+If multiple callers race for this call, only one
-and the others should behave as `POST /reservations/{key}` does.
+should succeed (the order doesn't matter) and the others should immediately fail with
+`401 Unauthorized`